mblayman/mattlayman.com/content/understand-django/2021-03-23-deploy-site-live.md

 to operate a vehicle.

 Django includes a command
-that provides a set
-of instructive safety messages for things that you should apply to your site that are important.
+that produces a set of instructive safety messages for important site settings and configurations.
 Thankfully,
 ignoring these messages is unlikely to affect your personal health,